Social class in the United Kingdom: Underclass

 Many unemployed people rely on National Insurance/social security benefits and are housed in social housing, such as council estates.

 The term "underclass" is used to refer to those people who are "chronically unemployed", and in many instances have been for generations.
 The term was invented in the US in the late 20th century.
-Evidence could not be found through field research to support the notion of an ‘underclass’ with a separate sub-culture amongst the long-term unemployed, yet it has become a key word in the British lexicon due to the essays that the American New-Right sociologist Charles Murray was invited to write in 1989 for The Sunday Times.
+Evidence could not be found through field research to support the notion of an 'underclass' with a separate sub-culture amongst the long-term unemployed, yet it has become a key word in the British lexicon due to the essays that the American New-Right sociologist Charles Murray was invited to write in 1989 for The Sunday Times.

+Keith J. Hayward and Majid Yar, criminologists at the University of Kent, contend that there are shared meanings and connotations between the term "underclass" and the pejorative word "chav" in media discourses, with the difference being that while underclass implies a perceived "pathology" of the relationship between the working class and production, chav implies a pathology of their relationship to consumption and consumer culture, and that, "in contrast to previous commentaries on underclass groups, 'chavs' are no longer viewed as a stratum of the population who have chosen to reject or invert mainstream aspirations or desires.
+Instead the 'new British underclass' are increasingly understood as 'flawed consumers', unable or unwilling to make the 'right' type of consumer choice."

-There is a contention that there are homologies between the meaning context and tenor of the abusive word "chav" and the term "underclass" in media discourses: the obvious difference being the former relates to supposed dispositions of a social class in consumption and the later to difficulties of a social class in productive labour relations.
-The educational special adviser, Charlie Taylor follows Michael Gove in conceiving of an "educational underclass", and felt the majority of those involved in the 2011 England riots could be considered to be members.
-The BBC journalist Mark Easton felt that, in the justificatory responses he heard in the aftermath of those riots, it would be easy to concur with the politician Iain Duncan Smith's 2008 theory of "an underclass" that exhibited "creeping expansion".
+Educational special adviser Charlie Taylor followed Michael Gove in conceiving of an "educational underclass", and felt the majority of those involved in the 2011 England riots could be considered to be members.
+BBC journalist Mark Easton felt that, in the justificatory responses he heard in the aftermath of those riots, it would be easy to concur with the politician Iain Duncan Smith's 2008 theory of "an underclass" that exhibited "creeping expansion".